 Buona giornata is a wish.
 Have a nice day!

 Aiuta Lingookies con un 👍!

 Oggi è una bellissima giornata.

-It is a beautiful day today.
+Today is a beautiful day.

 Che giornata!
 Lavoro da stamattina e non ho ancora finito.

 What a day!
 I’ve been working since this morning and haven’t finished yet.

 Le giornate di sole sono ideali per andare a passeggiare.

 Sunny days are ideal for walking.